cerberustesting/cerberus-core/compositions/cerberus-glassfish-mysql/README.md

 The Selenium Grid Console can be reached at `<docker_host>:14444/grid/console`.

+#### View running test on browser

+The Selenium Grid is using the _debug_ version of the associated nodes.
+This way, nodes integrate a [VNC server](https://fr.wikipedia.org/wiki/Virtual_Network_Computing) that can be reached through a VNC client.

+If you use the default `default-with-selenium.yml` Docker composition configuration then you could connect to a Selenium node by:

+1. Getting the port from which the Selenium node you want to connect (`15900` for Google Chrome, `15901` for Mozilla Firefox).
+Let's name it `<selenium_node_port>`
+2. Connect your VNC client by:
+  1. Using `<docker_host>:<selenium_node_port>` as URL
+  2. Using `secret` as prompted password

+#### Selenium nodes scaling

 By default, the `default-with-selenium.yml` Docker composition starts one [Mozilla Firefox Selenium node]((https://hub.docker.com/r/selenium/node-firefox-debug/)) and one [Google Chrome Selenium node]((https://hub.docker.com/r/selenium/node-chrome-debug/)).
 Number of Selenium nodes can be scaled.
 For instance, by executing: